SAFE WATER

 Contaminated water is a vehicle for transmitting diseases because it may contain pathogenic microorganisms or chemical substances that, when ingested, cause some damage to the body.
 The presence of bacteria, parasites and toxic waste in water for human use and consumption causes diseases such as cholera, dysentery, hepatitis A and typhoid fever.
 (According to the WHO, 88% of diarrheal diseases are the result of an unsafe water supply and poor sanitation and hygiene.)

 For more than 50 years, oil exploration and exploitation activities have contaminated water sources.
-The populations in rural areas, mostly indigenous, do not have access to safe water that guarantees human consumption; This causes diseases, including increased mortality and chronic childhood malnutrition and cancer.
+Populations in rural areas, mostly indigenous, do not have access to safe water for human consumption.
+This causes diseases, including increased mortality and chronic childhood malnutrition and cancer.
 Additionally, the Amazonian indigenous population is dispersed in small hamlets of between 5 and 15 families in remote places with only river access and therefore are the last priority for municipalities in terms of the provision of services such as water.